At Rebuilding Together, we make essential repairs to help our neighbors stay in their homes.

 Through our work, we are also positioned to address the long-term recovery of communities struck by natural disasters.
 We commit to our neighbors in need and help them rebuild in the months and years following a disaster.

 Safe and Healthy Housing

-Safe and Healthy Housing is the foundation of Rebuilding Together’s home repair work, targeting significant safety and health hazards based on the Eight Principles of Healthy Homes— keep it dry, clean, pest-free, safe, contaminant-free, well-ventilated, maintained and thermally controlled.
-Through critical home repairs and home modifications in underserved communities, we address the connection between health and housing, while preserving the existing affordable housing landscape across the US.
+Safe and Healthy Housing is the foundation of Rebuilding Together’s home repair work, targeting significant safety and health hazards based on the Eight Principles of Healthy Homes—keep it dry, clean, pest-free, safe, contaminant-free, well-ventilated, maintained and thermally controlled.

 Rebuilding Together started with the simple act of neighbors helping neighbors.

 In 1973, a small group of people in Midland, Texas, realized a growing need in their community.
 Homes in their community had fallen into disrepair and their neighbors could not afford to fix them on their own.
 The group volunteered their time and skills to rehabilitate the homes of their neighbors.
 Realizing the potential impact of this work, the group formed Christmas in April, with the intent of performing repair and rehabilitation work in their community every April.